dbharbin/gitlab-pyapi/README.md

 This repo contains a series of python scripts designed to interface to gitlab using the GitLab API.

-Testing was performed on Python version 3.7.
-PIP version was 19.3.1.
+For Linux, testing was performed on Python version 3.7 and PIP version was 19.3.1.
+For mac, testing was performed on Python version 3.8 and PIP version was 20.0.2.

 ## What you will need
 To use the python scripts or curl examples, here is what you need to have on hand: